backand/docs/source/includes/_backand_features.md

  after multiple uses, so we need to create one more task to perform cleanup after the deployment has completed:

 ## Realtime Database Communications
-Backand's real-time communication functionality is based on the popular open-source Socket.io framework, which lets you add real-time functionality to your application.
-Backand’s Real-Time Database Communication sends events and JSON-formatted data to any authorized connected client.
-With Real-Time Communication from Backand, you can send real-time information to your application based on server-side logic in your application's custom actions.
-With this new feature events are picked up as they happen, rather than having to wait for a user-driven event to trigger a data reload.

-Backand’s real-time database communications are completely secure.
-They provide you with total control over data access, allowing you to restrict transmission of sensitive data to only authorized roles.
-And since all communication is SSL-encrypted, you don’t have to worry about the security of your data as it is transmitted across the web.

-Using the real-time capability can enhance your app with instant updates to any Angular page, including updating charts, counters, logs, and other data-driven elements.

-###Setup

 ```html
 <!-- Backand Socket Client -->